Context Sharing Between Applet and Web Application

 }

-The third, problem was to keep context alive across several web requests, and we achieved this with a Filter similar to Acegi Security Framework’s HttpSessionContextIntegrationFilter mechanism.
-When a request arrives, we take context from HTTP session, and put it into a ThreadLocal variable, and make it available to our context service bean, and later while response returns back, we take this context from ThreadLocal variable and put it back to HTTP session.
+The third problem was to keep the context alive across several web requests, and we achieved this with a Filter similar to Acegi Security Framework’s HttpSessionContextIntegrationFilter mechanism.
+When a request arrives, we take the context from the HTTP session and put it into a ThreadLocal variable, and make it available to our context service bean.
+Later, while the response returns, we take this context from the ThreadLocal variable and put it back into the HTTP session.

 public class ThreadLocalGISContextHolder implements IGISContextHolder {